Deadly Class: Television adaptation

 Directors Anthony and Joe Russo have signed on to produce a television series based on Deadly Class.
 The Sony Pictures Television-produced adaptation has been optioned as a pilot for the Syfy channel.
 Benedict Wong, Benjamin Wadsworth, Lana Condor, Michel Duval and María Gabriela de Faría are among the actors cast in main roles for the series.
 On April 18, 2018, Syfy picked up the pilot to series.
 The first episode aired on January 16, 2019, on SyFy.
-After first season ending on a cliffhanger, the second season was cancelled due to small audience and high production costs.
+After first season ending on a cliffhanger on March 20, 2019, the series was cancelled due to small audience and high production costs.